GeoscienceAustralia/ptha/propagation/SWALS/README.md

 Testing
 -------

-SWALS includes a unit test suite in tests/unit_tests.
-These are most useful for ensuring that your install is working, and to help us avoid accidently breaking features as the code evolves
+SWALS includes a unit test suite in [tests/unit_tests](tests/unit_tests).
+These are most useful for ensuring that your install is working, and to help us avoid accidently breaking features as the code evolves.
+When trying to install SWALS, the first thing to do is try to compile and successfully run the unit tests.

 It also ships with some analytical tests, including:
 * Three 1D solutions of wave shoaling over a piecewise linear beach, from the